Sparse Control of Quantum Systems: Numerical results

 \section{Numerical results}

 In this section we apply the framework for sparse time-frequency control to different quantum systems.
 First we will describe our numerical approach.
 This includes a short discussion of the discretization and the regularization of the optimal control problem.
 Then we will present two examples.
-The first example is the control of the finite-dimensional system from Example~\ref{ex:atom}.
-It serves to illustrate the basic effects of sparse control of quantum systems.
-The second example addresses controlling the system of one dimensional Schr{\"o}dinger equations from Example~\ref{ex:mol2}.
+The first example is the finite-dimensional system from Example~\ref{ex:atom}.
+It serves to illustrate basic effects of sparse control of quantum systems.
+The second example is the two-level Schr{\"o}dinger system from Example~\ref{ex:mol2}.
 The focus in this more challenging example will be the effect of different control spaces on the resulting optimal controls.